 There are many trails in the island and the walks put yourself in direct contact with nature.
 Waterfalls can be reached by different trails, of all levels of difficulty.
 In many of the waterfall you can swim in the natural pools formed by the rocks.
 It is also possible to hike up to the highest peak of the island, called Baepi, with a guide.
 The coast also counts with several shipwrecks that can be explored.

 Nearest airport is Guarulhos International Airport in the city of Sao Pablo, Brasil.
-To get to the island you can share with other artists a car service or right from the airport there is a bus service passaromarron o litoralea (you can buy your ticket online to avoid delays www.passaromarron.com.br) to Sao Sebastiao.
+To get to the island you can share with other artists a private car service or right from the airport there is a bus service passaromarron o litoralea (you can buy your ticket online to avoid delays www.passaromarron.com.br) to Sao Sebastiao.
 Takes from 3 to 4 hours.
-The bus leaves you right in the port where you take the free “balsa” service that crosses you to the island of Ilhabela in 20 minutes.
-To get to the house you can get a bus or a private car service.
+The bus leaves you right in the port where you take the free “balsa” service that crosses you to the island of Ilhabela in 15 minutes.

 Casa Na Ilha